mattmakai/mattmakai.github.com/source/content/pages/presentations.rst

 SaaS products in your Django projects.

 Talk given at `DjangoCon US <http://www.djangocon.us/schedule/>`_ on September 5th at 10am in Chicago, IL.
+There are `pictures of several DjangoCon speakers <http://www.codingacrossamerica.com/djangocon-2013-pictures.html>`_ including myself in this blog post.

 ----